Fill your College Details

 Explanation of the Code:

-This program calculates the factorial of a number using the ternary operator within a recursive function.
-The ternary operator is used as a compact way to implement an if-else condition.
-After the user inputs a number, the main method calls the recursive function findFactorial, which calculates the factorial.
+This program computes the factorial of a number using the ternary operator in a recursive function.
+The ternary operator is simply a shorthand for implementing an if-else condition.
+After the user inputs a number, the main method invokes the recursive function findFactorial, which computes the factorial.

 Complexity:

-Space Complexity: The program uses space proportional to the depth of the recursion stack.
-The recursion depth is equal to n.
-The space complexity is O(n)O(n)O(n).
+Space Complexity: The amount of space used by the program is equivalent to the depth of the repeated stack.
+The depth of the recurrence is n.
+Therefore the space complexity is O (n).

 4. Factorial Java Program Using Memoization Approach